pdp10/sbpipe/docs/source/user_manual.md

 - The program must receive the report file name as input argument (see examples in $SBPIPE/tests/).
 - The program must save the report to file including the _Time_ column.
 Report fields must be separated by TAB, and row names must be discarded.

+**pipeline: parameter estimation**

+- The program must be a functional and invokable via _Rscript_, _python_, _octave_, or _java -jar_, respectively.
+- The Jar file for Java models must include a manifest.mf specifying the main class.
+- The program must receive the report file name as input argument (see examples in $SBPIPE/tests/).
+- The program must save the report to file.
+This includes the objective value as first column column, and the estimated parameters as following columns.
+Rows are the evaluated functions.
+Report fields must be separated by TAB, and row names must be discarded.

 ### Running SBpipe
 SBpipe is executed via the command *run_sbpipe.py*.
 The syntax for this command and its complete list of options can be retrieved by running *run_sbpipe.py -h*.

 As of Sep 2016 the output is as follows:
 ```